Geotab/mg-media-files/README.md

 ### Size Limit

-Image files (.png, .jpg, .gif, .webp) are limited to 2MB.
+Image files (.png, .jpg, .gif, .webp) are limited to 10MB.
-Video files (.mp4) are limited to 10MB.
+Video files (.mp4) are limited to 50MB.

+> In MyGeotab v6.0 file size limits were increased.
+Images from 2MB to 10MB and of videos from 10MB to 50MB.